 What is it used for?

 Carprofen is commonly known for treating conditions related to pain and inflammation, such as Osteoarthritis.
-In some cases, it promotes healthy bones and prevents abnormal metabolism.
+It functions by blocking messenger molecules involved in inflammation and pain.

-You can give it to various animals, including dogs, cats, birds, reptiles, and small mammals, but you should only do so under a vet's guidance, as getting the right dosage is very important.
+You can give it to various animals, but it is mainly used in dogs.
+Cats tend to respond poorly to this medication.
+You should only give carprofen under a vet’s guidance, as getting the right dosage is very important.

 Is it safe?

-When used short term and at the correct dosages, this drug is relatively safe for dogs.
-As with all NSAIDs, there is a very real risk of Kidney impairment when used long term
+When used at the correct dosages, this drug is relatively safe for short- and long-term use in dogs.
+As with all NSAIDs, there is a risk of liver, kidney, and stomach complications.

 According to Pet Poison Helpline, Carprofen only has a mild toxicity level.
-When given in proper dosages, it's safe, but serving too much of it could be risky.
+When given in proper dosages, it’s generally safe, but giving too much or leaving the pill bottle somewhere your dog could get into could be risky.

 Dogs who eat toxic amounts of Carprofen could experience:

 Giving your dog the lowest dose of Carprofen for the shortest duration is recommended to keep them healthy and safe.
 When your vet prescribes Carprofen, they will provide directions with the prescription.